DavinderSinghKharoud/My-Movie-Partner/README.md

 ```
 i) Log out
 ```
 >This feature is understandable.
-Since user is logged in, there needs to be log out as well.
+Since user is logged in, there is a need to be log out as well.

 </p>